describo/describo.github.io/src/index.md

     <template #title>Works with your data; is totally configurable.</template>
     <template #text>
       <p>
-        Describo knows how to handle different file types and it automatically calculates file metadata for you.
+        Describo knows how to handle different file types and adapt the interface to suit.
+        When describing files it automatically calculates file metadata for you.
 It can show you previews of your data files and the metadata adapts based on what you are describing.
       </p>
       <p>
           <LinkComponent link="/docs/profiles/introduction" target="">Describo is totally configurable via profiles.</LinkComponent>